nealrobbins/liferay-docs-commerce/user/articles/040-pricing/00-pricing-intro.markdown

 ![Figure 1: An order subtitle is the sum cost of all the products in an order, after category and product discounts are applied.](../../images/price-hierarchy2.png)

+[Caption:] An order subtitle is the sum cost of all the products in an order, after category and product discounts are applied.

 +$$$

 Should you use a price list or a discount to adjust your products' prices?